 WELCOME TO MILLENNIUM PERFORMING ARTS

-We, the directors of Millennium Performing Arts, have a combined 80 years of professional experience between us.
+We, the founding directors of Millennium Performing Arts, have a combined 80 years of professional experience between us.
 Sixty of these years have been shared with dedicated interest in educating future generations.
 Our professional knowledge covers all aspects of performing and management including musical theatre, ballet and contemporary dance companies, opera, TV, film, cabaret, artistic directorships and administration.

 We shared a mutual belief that high-intensity training, in the manner of a conservatoire covering every aspect of performing thoroughly, would produce a complete artist.
 With three distinct disciplines: Singing; Acting; Dancing we created opportunities for young professionals to greatly enhance their skills in these subjects.
 We used our experience as teachers in the vocational training sector to refine programmes that would deliver training most effectively.
 Students would enhance their key discipline whilst undertaking training in the supporting skills too.